SrushtiKakade28/sorobonproject/README.md

 # sorobonproject

-Voting Decentralized App with Stellar Soroban smart contract that integrates the freighter waller that helps people to vote in proposals.
+Voting Decentralized App with Stellar Soroban smart contract that integrates the freighter wallet that helps people to vote in proposals.

+#Project Description